ceramicnetwork/docs/docs/protocol/accounts/object-capabilities.md

 ### JWS with CACAO

 JWS CACAO support includes adding a `cap` parameter to the JWS Protected Header and specifying the correct `kid` parameter string.
-Here’s an example protected JWS header with CACAO:
+Here is an example protected JWS header with CACAO:

 ```tsx
 {